On This Page

 How many spheres fit in a box?

-Why is fill efficiency low for a sphere in a cube?
+Why is fill efficiency always low for a sphere in a cube?

-A sphere cannot fill the corners of a cube.
-Even without clearance, a sphere inside a tight cube fills about 52.4% of the cube volume.
+A sphere cannot reach the corners of a cube.
+Even with zero clearance, a sphere touching all six faces, fill efficiency is only π/6 ≈ 52.4% of the cube volume.
+Every unit of clearance added reduces it further.

 Should I use diameter or radius?